Postdoctoral Associates, PhD Candidates, and Research Technician Positions in Nanomaterials, Neurophotonics, Brain Barriers, and Microfluidics

-The Nano-Bioengineering Laboratory at University of Texas at Dallas (UT Dallas) is looking for highly motivated PhD candidates and postdoctoral associates to join our dynamic and fast-growing lab.
-Our interdisciplinary research focus is on developing nanotechnology-based approaches to better understand the brain and revolutionizing point-of-care infectious disease diagnosis.
-Recent efforts have led to new enabling tools for optical manipulation and molecular release in the brain, and innovative diagnostic methods.
+The Nano-Bioengineering Laboratory at University of Texas at Dallas (UT Dallas) is looking for highly motivated postdoctoral associates to join our dynamic team.
+Our interdisciplinary research focus is on developing nanotechnology-based approaches to better understand and overcome brain barriers and revolutionizing point-of-care infectious disease diagnosis.
+Recent efforts have led to new enabling tools for transient opening of blood-brain barrier, optically probing the brain extracellular space, and innovative diagnostic methods.
 Our work is externally funded by federal and state agencies (NSF, NIH, CDMRP and CPRIT) and non-profit organizations (American Heart Association).
-Our lab closely works with active researchers both at UT Dallas and other institutes including from UT Southwestern Medical Center, Icahn School of Medicine at Mount Sinai, and Yale University.
-Candidates will have ample opportunities to work with collaborators to acquire and develop new skills.
+Our lab closely works with active researchers both at UT Dallas and other institutes including from UT Southwestern Medical Center, Icahn School of Medicine at Mount Sinai, Yale University, UC Berkeley and Stanford.

 We have several positions in the interdisciplinary area of nanomaterials, brain barriers, and imaging.
 These three research opportunities include:

 - We are seeking a postdoctoral associate and PhD students to work on a collaborative project that involves innovative nanotechnology for CAR T cells and its application towards precision cell and immunotherapy.
 We are looking for postdoctoral candidates who have experience in CAR T cell therapy or immunotherapies, and/or cellular biology related to cancer treatment.
 Candidates with experience in nanomaterials and optics are advantageous.
 The candidate is expected to prepare manuscripts and/or grant proposals, along with a publication record in peer-reviewed scientific journals.
 This project is supported by NIH.
 Learn more about this work at this recent publication (acsnano.9b01993).